Wyoming Finishes the Season at 18-15 Overall

 Adams was an AAU teammate of fellow UW player Austin Haldorson with the Next Level under-17 Elite Team and was coached by former Duke player Marty Clark.

 Personal: The son of Phillip and Stephanie Adams, Josh was born on Nov.
 16, 1993, in Phoenix, Ariz.
 He has a younger sister, Jaylen, and an older brother, Jordan, who was a junior on the Western State basketball team in 2012-13.
-Josh is majoring in business administration at Wyoming.
+Josh is majoring in criminal justice at Wyoming.
 He was also recruited by Northern Colorado, Portland, Boston College, Hawai'i and South Dakota.